kevintruong/til/Deadlock,-Part-2:-Deadlock-Conditions.md

 * Hold and Wait
 * No pre-emption

+If you break any of them, you cannot have deadlock!

 All of these conditions are required for deadlock, so let's discuss each one in turn.
 First the easy ones-
 * Mutual Exclusion: The resource cannot be shared
 * Circular Wait: There exists a cycle in the Resource Allocation Graph.
 There exists a set of processes {P1,P2,...} such that P1 is waiting for resources held by P2, which is waiting for P3,..., which is waiting for P1.